Policies and Disclosures

 Securities legislation in Canada requires Beutel, Goodman & Company Ltd. (“Beutel Goodman”) to make certain disclosures regarding conflicts of interest.
 This statement is to inform you of the nature and extent of conflicts of interest that might be expected to arise between Beutel Goodman and its clients.

 It is important for you to be informed about how we identify and respond to conflicts of interest in order to minimize their impact.

-We consider a conflict of interest to be any situation where the interests of a client and those of Beutel Goodman are inconsistent.
+Beutel Goodman takes proactive measures to anticipate reasonably foreseeable conflicts of interest, assesses the materiality of such conflicts to distinguish between those conflicts that are material and those that are not and has developed adequate procedures to identify existing conflicts.
 The situations in which Beutel Goodman could be in a conflict of interest, and the way in which Beutel Goodman intends to respond to such conflicts, are described below.

 Related Registrants – Affiliated Managers Group, Inc. (Massachusetts, USA) (“AMG”), through its indirect ownership in AMG Canada Corp.
 (Toronto, Ontario) and First Asset Capital Management III Inc. (Toronto, Ontario), a Canadian based financial services holding company, holds a minority 49% position in Beutel Goodman.